-While it is true that Article 1, arguably the most significant article, of the Universal Declaration of Human Rights (UDHR) - which provides that "all human beings are born free and equal in dignity and rights" - was adopted in 1948 and was implemented later, it is equally true that, over 1,400 years ago, Prophet Muhammad turned a new chapter vear 630 the Universal Declaration of Human Rights (UDHR)
+While it is true that Article 1, arguably the most significant article, of the Universal Declaration of Human Rights (UDHR) which provides that "all human beings are born free and equal in dignity and rights" was adopted in 1948 and was implemented later, it is equally true that, over 1,400 years ago, Prophet Muhammad turned a new chapter in human history when he made a statement pertaining to human rights.
+He said while delivering a historical speech, "O people!
+Your Lord is one and your father [Adam] is one.
+An Arab has no superiority over a non-Arab, nor does a non-Arab have any superiority over an Arab; a white person has no superiority over a black person, nor does a black person have any superiority over a white person except in piety."
+(Ahmad: 23489)